borishejblum/boriswebsite/content/publication/JAMIA_2021.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "*Journal of the American Medical Informatics Association*, in press, 2021" publication_short = "*Journal of the American Medical Informatics Association*, in press, 2021"
+publication = "*Journal of the American Medical Informatics Association*, in press" publication_short = "*JAMIA*, in press"

 doi ="10.1101/2021.05.02.21256490"